makersacademy/airport_challenge/README.md

 * **Submit a pull request early.**

 * Finally, please submit a pull request before Monday at 10am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 10am.

-Student notes:

-- I needed to spend some time practising on Boris Bikes to get my head around this one, and as a result I wasn't able to completely finish.
-Planes can take off and land, default capacity can be overridden by passing the airport an argument when instantiating it, and exceptions are raised according to the weather, but I was didn't have time to learn about stubbing to ensure regular testing, and didn't have time to work out how to defend against all edge cases.
-Consequently, it's possible to land the same plane into two different airports, or into the same airport twice etc. Though at least planes can only take off from airports that they're in, as far as I can tell.
-I'll look more into how to guard against these errors - I'm assuming some kind of exception? - but will need to submit it in its current state for now.
-- If you run the rspec, you'll get different errors according to what weather you get, but the lowest number of errors is 2, which seems to be to do with a single plane being returned in an array...
-- Also, I had planned to create a weather generator as a separate file but was struggling to call this so had to just use a constant.
-- In terms of outside help, I took a quick look at this https://medium.com/@charlottebrf/makers-academy-day-5-8dc1c792cda5, which I stumbled upon while googling how to create a random weather generator, and which gave me the idea of using a constant for the capacity (and subsequently for the weather, as I never got onto making a generator in a separate class).
-Other than that, I also reached out to my mentor, Nico Cortese, Gawain Hewitt, and Jimmy Lyons.